qcscine/molassembler/src/molassembler/python/sphinx/model.rst

 relative spatial arrangements of atoms.
 :class:`scine_molassembler.AtomStereopermutator` instances are responsible for classifying the local shape of its substituents and allowing permutation through distinct non-rotationally superimposable arrangements of its substituents.
-The simplest stereogenic case it manages is an asymmetric tetrahedron, where its two stereopermutations represent the R and S arrangements.
+One of the simpler stereogenic cases it manages is that of an asymmetric tetrahedron, where its two stereopermutations represent the R and S arrangements.
 The :class:`scine_molassembler.AtomStereopermutator` manages these arrangements in distinct shapes that range from two substituents (linear and bent) up to twelve (icosahedron and cuboctahedron).
 :class:`scine_molassembler.BondStereopermutator` instances are responsible for the relative arrangement of two :class:`scine_molassembler.AtomStereopermutator` instances fused at arbitrary vertices of their shapes.
 They manage, for